 Clarice Starling (Silence of the Lambs)

 Interestingly, like Hannibal, Clarice Starling is also an INTJ.
-Clarice and Hannibal are both used to being the smartest person in the room, so when they come together it’s like a game of physchological chess.
-Clarice is hard-working and understands peoples’ motivations, and she uses this skill against Hannibal.
+Clarice and Hannibal are both used to being the smartest person in the room, so when they come together it’s like a game of psychological chess.
+Clarice is hard-working and understands people’s motivations, and she uses this skill against Hannibal.
+She’s used to being one step ahead of people and eventually gets there with Hannibal.
+This is one of the qualities that makes her such a great FBI agent.
+INTJs also have a strong sense of justice, which is why Clarice is so driven to catch Hannibal.

 Scar (The Lion King)

-Scar is an INTJ.
+Scar was an unhealthy INTJ.
 Scar was intelligent and knew how to use people to his advantage.
 Sadly, he planned the demise of Mufasa to a tee and banished Simba from the Pride Land.
 The issue with Scar is that he thought he knew best and this resulted in the animal kingdom starving and running out of food.
+Unhealthy INTJs are known for their single-mindedness and their over-confident attitude, which can sometimes result in them making careless decisions.
+INTJs are known for their intelligence, but they need to be careful not to let their arrogance get the better of them.
+Unhealthy INTJs need to learn to listen to others and take advice, otherwise, they may end up like Scar.

 Lisbeth Salander (The Girl with a Dragon Tattoo)

 Lisbeth Salander is an INTJ.
-She has a intuitive thought process when it comes to her investigations.
-Plus, she is straightforward and blunt when communicating with people.
-She is emotionally detatched from the world and when she makes decisions, she is logical with a long-term outcome in mind.
+She has an intuitive thought process when it comes to her investigations.
+Plus, she is straightforward and blunt when communicating with people, just like an INTJ.
+She is emotionally detached from the world and when she makes decisions, she is logical with a long-term outcome in mind.
+INTJs are intelligent individuals who think outside the box.
+They are also creative.
+This is how Lisbeth was able to hack into people’s computers so easily and take on the task of brutal revenge.

 V (V for Vendetta)